SwedbankPay/developer.swedbankpay.com/_includes/payment-order-automated-fuel-dispenser.md

 operation.
 It does not support [order items][order-items].

-By default the available payment methods and card types will be limited to those which support AFD payments.
+By default the available payment methods and card types will be limited to those which support Automated Fuel Dispenser payments.
 To enable other payment options for the payer, send in `restrictedToAfdInstruments` with the value `false`.

-See the abbreviated example below on how to implement AFD payments by setting the `generateAfdPayment` to `true`.
+See the abbreviated example below on how to implement Automated Fuel Dispenser payments by setting the `generateAfdPayment` to `true`.

 {% capture request_header %}POST /psp/paymentorders HTTP/1.1
 Host: {{ page.api_host }}